Modular Home Consultant - Bill King

 Green Modular Home Construction

 Express Modular homes are constructed "greener" and are even more energy-efficient compared to traditional homes of the past.
-There are nearly 50 regional or national green home labeling programs all around the U.S. While each program approaches green building a little differently, each one can deliver important information on the topic.
+There are nearly 50 regional or national green home labeling programs throughout the country.
+While each program approaches green building a little differently, each one can deliver important information on the topic.

 The insulation and additional resources used in production are designed into the house from the start.
 Energy efficient home appliances are standard and using upgrades,your residence becomes more green.
 Both climate control manufacturing environment as well as reusable materials provide additional opportunities for a sustainable home.
 With low-flow fittings on faucets, shower heads and sinks, choosing green modular homes is easy.

-We Supply Prefab Homes for Builders in Hammonton, NJ
+We Supply Prefab Homes for Builders in Florham Park, NJ

 What our customers are saying...